 Rosalind began teaching the violin in 2011.
 This is where she realized she absolutely loves teaching students willing to learn such a beautiful instrument.
 Currently, she has shifted her private instruction into the classroom.
-2019 was her first year as an elementary and secondary strings director and an elementary choral conductor.
+2019 was her first year as a middle school and secondary Director of Strings.
+She also teaches Middle School Choir.
 Rosalind understands how everyone learns differently and tailors her instruction that fits the needs of her students.
 She enjoys seeing her students excel in music and strive for excellence.
 Her goal for her students is to foster love, growth, and appreciation of diverse music.
 Rosalind enjoys her life as a performer and teacher and will continue to spread her musical talents throughout!